 Brush tops of sausages with beaten egg yolks; bake at 425F degrees for 10 to 12 minutes.

 Traditional holiday meals always included mashed potatoes, which were often seasoned with dill, onion or both.
 They also had some type of cabbage and most of the time dinner included cauliflower.
-Ingrid’s family favorite cabbage recipe was this sautéed red cabbage recipe which was always one of their Polish Easter recipes.
+Ingrid’s favorite cabbage dish was this sautéed red cabbage which was always one of their Polish Easter recipes.

 Melt bacon fat in a large skillet; add remaining ingredients and stir to blend.

 Simmer vegetables 1 hour or until tender; add a little water as needed to keep from sticking.

 Mash egg yolks in small bowl; add parsley, sour cream; 1 teaspoon of salt and white pepper and blend well.

 Reserve yolk mixture for later; wash cauliflower and remove outside leaves.

 Place cauliflower in pan and cover bottom with 1 to 2 inches water; add 1 teaspoon of salt and bring to boil.

 Cover pan and cook cauliflower until fork tender and drain immediately.